 Nathan and his family researched the End of Life Option Act and scrambled to find a physician who prescribed aid-in-dying medications.
 Sadly, through the process, Nathan and his family discovered that despite being law, the option is often not presented as an option to a patient by medical professionals.
 Shamara voiced, “Why?
 I’m not sure.
 But dad and I agreed on this – keeping it secretive is wrong.”
 After various attempts to reach me, they were put in touch with me via a colleague in northern California.

 The evolution and controversy surrounding this law goes back a long time.
 Hippocrates, the Father of Medicine, wrote the oath to which I pledged as a young medical student and states a physician’s first duty is to “Do No Harm.”
 I went back and reread the oath multiple times and realized it’s my duty to help those who are sick.
-Medical aid in dying is helping people who are terminally ill.
+Medical aid in dying is helping people who are terminally ill, and without the option some terminally ill individuals commit suicide to put an end to their suffering.

 According to my calculations and judgment, Nathan was sick and it was my duty to treat him.
 Before he met me, Nathan was told he had six months to live and enrolled in hospice care at home after he was given chemotherapy and did not tolerate it.
 But even with the caring hands of hospice, Nathan’s existential pain was not well controlled.